Certificates of quality

 has been planed smooth on one or more surfaces.

-been prepared at the lumber mill.
+been prepared at lumber mill.

 Taper - A piece of wood that has been cut